Ecotrust/madrona/docs/features.rst

     Specifies a `ModelForm <http://docs.djangoproject.com/en/dev/topics/forms/modelforms/>`_
     that will be used to create and edit features of this class.
-The form must be a subclass of lingcod.features.forms.FeatureForm, and the path to the form must be provided as a *string*.
+The form must be a subclass of madrona.features.forms.FeatureForm, and the path to the form must be provided as a *string*.
 Otherwise you'll cause circular reference issues.